Learn how to smoke a whole chicken using a Pit Boss pellet grill, and why it is one of easiest, and tastiest, ways to smoke a whole chicken!

 Your Pit Boss smoked whole chicken is ready to eat when the breast meat hits an internal temperature of 165°F and the thigh meat hits 175°F on your instant read thermometer.

-These usually occur at about the same time.
+These usually occur at about the same time if you've been rotating the chicken throughout the cook.

 If you don’t yet own an instant read thermometer, it’s going to be hard to really know exactly when that chicken is done cooking on the pellet grill.